AbrahamAdegoke/African-commodities-paradox/Report.md

 While extensive literature examines the resource curse, few studies:
 - Use modern machine learning techniques for prediction and pattern discovery
 - Combine supervised and unsupervised learning approaches
-- Provide interactive tools for policy analysis
+- Apply explainable AI methods (SHAP) for model interpretation
 - Focus specifically on African countries with recent data (up to 2023)

 This project addresses these gaps by applying data science methods to the resource curse question.